Fuseteam/clemp/README.md

 sudo docker run --name nginx_ins -d -p 8082:80 -v /home/mysqldata:/var/lib/mysql clemp
 </pre>

-any container that needs to make use of the same database should specify the database password via the PASSWORD enviroment variable
+any container that needs to make use of the same database should specify the database password via the PASSWORD enviroment variable, the container_run script makes it easier to do so.
+The docker volume can be sit anywhere including a different machine than the container runs on.
+See [docker documentation](https://docs.docker.com/storage/volumes/#use-a-volume-driver) for details

 shell access to a container can be gained with the following command
 <pre>docker exec -it ##container-name bash</pre>

 containers can be stopped with the following command
 <pre>docker stop ##container-name</pre>

 stopped containers can be started again with the following command
 <pre>docker start ##container-name</pre>